Research-IT-Swiss-TPH/dct-comparator/README.md

 [How to clone using the webbrowser](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-2. Create a virtual environment (recommended), for instance with Conda:
+2. Create a virtual environment (recommended), for instance with conda in Anaconda prompt:

 ```bash
 conda create -n formcompareenv python=3.13.2